Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Theoretical Background

-The first contribution is due to the bare ionic external potential, and the second is the mean-field part due to the electrostatic cloud formed by the other electrons in the system.
-Here $n=n_{\rm C}+n_{\rm V}$ is the total system's electron density given by the sum of the core and valence densities.
-We could separate the effect of the core from the valence electrons in Eq.~(\ref{Eq:Vso}).
+The first contribution is due to the bare ionic external potential, and the second to the electrostatic cloud formed by the other electrons in the system.
+If we consider that the total electron density is the sum of atomic, \(n_\text{A}\), and valence interstitial contributions \(\Tilde{n}=n - n_\text{A}\), we can separate the effect of the atomic isolated contribution from the interstitial valence electrons in Eq.~(\ref{eq:Vso}):